 Towson University

-Towson University is a public university in Maryland that offers a selection of fully online master’s programs geared toward educators, administrators, and professionals.
-As an online Towson student, you can choose from nine industry-aligned online master’s degrees in fields like education, liberal arts, and technology.
+Towson University is a public Maryland university offering a focused selection of fully online master’s programs geared toward educators, administrators, and professionals.
+Online students can choose from nine graduate degrees in areas such as education, liberal arts, and technology.

-All Towson online programs are delivered 100% online and are taught by the same faculty as on-campus ones, delivering a top-ranked graduate education that is both convenient and reputable.
-Towson University is MSCHE-accredited, and its education programs hold specialty accreditation through the Maryland State Department of Education.
-Students in online programs have access to Towson’s library, advising, and career services remotely.
+All Towson online programs are taught by the same faculty who teach on campus and deliver the same curriculum.
+The university is MSCHE-accredited, and its education programs also hold specialty accreditation through the Maryland State Department of Education.
+Online students have access to library resources, advising, and career services.

 Format: 100% online